AI Yield Optimization Fab Best

 - Technological readiness and existing digital infrastructure are critical factors.

-- Timing can also depend on the availability of skilled personnel to manage AI systems.
+- Timing can depend on the availability of skilled personnel to manage AI systems.

 - Regularly review industry trends to stay ahead of advancements and innovations.